We’ve now updated this post—read the latest digital nomad resources post here.

 Simon used to use Tweetdeck on the Mac but it kept losing our configuration data, so he’s switched to the official Twitter for Mac client.
 I still prefer Tweetdeck for use on the Eee PC.

 12) Anki – Learning the local language is an important part of travel and Anki is my favourite way to memorise vocabulary.
 It’s basically an up to date flashcard system that uses a spaced repetition system so that the words stay fresh in your mind.
-If you are learning Spanish I’ve written about my favourite cheap and useful resources for learning Spanish.

 13) Evernote – We use Evernote as an app on the iPod Touch to write down notes while we are out and about.
 It then syncs with our laptop so we can access the notes there too.